mccright/rrl/README.md

 <details><summary>Reading Notes:</summary>

-Jane delivered a Public Library copy to me for my birthday, and recommended by her brother-in-law.
+Jane delivered a Public Library copy to me for my birthday, and it was recommended by her brother-in-law.
 The author writes about Oliver Wendell Holmes, Jr, John Pelham, George Washington Whitman & Walt Whitman, Arthur Fuller and Louisa May Alcott in the context of their participation in the U.S. Civil War.

 Some Quotes: